-In the context of these and countless other authors, classical educators should endeavor to be very careful about what practices we absorb from the mainstream educational culture.
-Sure, we all took finals in college.
-We've all done multiple choice.
-We've all had timed tests.
+Classical educators should endeavor to be very careful about what practices we absorb from our broader educational experience.
+Sure, we all sat our finals in college, we've all taken multiple choice and timed tests.
+But what do tests say about the educational process?
+Must we assume that our experience should be carried forward to the classical christian school?

-We mistake "information" for "knowledge."
+We mistake "information" for "knowledge"

 First, we must mince words.
 Some might ask "don't classically educated students need to know stuff?
 Yes.
-But lets talk about information vs. knowledge.
-Today, we confuse the terms because knowledge has lost some of its flower.
-To "know" in an older sense requires a soulish grasp of something.
-For example, to 'know' the 7 laws of teaching once meant to masterfully execute them, not recite them as we typically mean today.
+But let's talk about information vs. knowledge.
+Today, we confuse the terms because knowledge has lost some of its power.
+To "know" in an historic sense requires a soulish grasp of something.
+For example, to 'know' the 10 Commandments once implied a commitment to living in terms of them, not simply the ability to recite them as we typically mean today.